YannChich/Tower-of-Hanoi/README.md

 If the number of disks is 10 or less, each individual move will be displayed.
 A message box will show the total number of moves once the solution is complete.
 You can repeat the process by entering a different number of disks and clicking "Solve" again.
-Note: The graphical interface represents the towers as three vertical stacks.
-The disks are depicted as rectangles, with larger disks at the bottom and smaller disks at the top.
-The goal is to move all the disks from the leftmost tower (A) to the rightmost tower (C), following the rules of the Towers of Hanoi puzzle.